samgeverdt/samgeverdt.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Geography and Enviromental System, UMBC, 2024
-* M.S. in Jekyll, GitHub University, 2014
+* Certificate in GIS, UMBC, 2024
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======